Making the case for action

 - a baseline assessment tool for services to check if practice is in line with our guideline

 - a slide set to help raise awareness of hypertension

 - a list of shared learning case studies showing how organisations have used our guidance and standards to improve the quality of services around the UK.

 Our impact report on CVD prevention highlights the progress made by the healthcare system by implementing our guidance.

-We’ve developed a set of outcome indicators for AF.
-Visit our standards and indicators page and select atrial fibrillation from the ‘filter by subject’ dropdown menu.
+We’ve developed a set of outcome indicators for hypertension.
+Visit our standards and indicators page to see the indicators for hypertension.